 Beta-blockers are generally safe medications for most people.
 Because they’re used only as needed to treat anxiety, they aren’t addictive or habit-forming in the way that other anti-anxiety medications often are.

-However, some people experience side effects while using beta-blockers to treat anxiety.
+However, some people experience side effects while using beta-blockers (typically when used to treat heart conditions or blood pressure).
 Side effects of beta-blockers include:

 Side effects can vary from one beta-blocker medication to another.
 Typically, people who use a beta-blocker at a lower dose have a reduced risk of experiencing noticeable side effects.